 How to Play SuperEnalotto

-When the draw takes place at 8pm on Tuesday, Thursday or Saturday, six main numbers and one ‘Jolly’ number will be selected at random by the SuperEnalotto machine.
-The Jolly number is very similar to the Bonus Ball that is drawn in the UK Lotto game and also to the Lucky Star numbers that are drawn in the EuroMillions game, and the purpose of the Jolly number is to help players win a bigger consolation prize if the jackpot eludes them.
+SuperEnalotto draws take place at 8pm on Tuesday, Thursday or Saturday and six main numbers and one 'Jolly' number are selected at random.
+The Jolly number is very similar to the Bonus Ball in UK Lotto, helping players win a bigger prize when matched alongside five main numbers.

-All lottery players know that the most effective way of increasing your chances of winning a prize is to enter several lines, but SuperEnalotto makes doing that incredibly easy.
-Instead of selecting 6 numbers from 90, players can choose to select 7, 8, 9 or more numbers.
-When they do this their numbers are entered for every combination of 6 numbers possible.
-Selecting 7 numbers would therefore cost 7 lines, selecting 8 numbers would cost 28 lines, and so on.
+The most effective way of increasing your chances of winning a lottery prize is to enter several lines, and SuperEnalotto makes doing that incredibly easy.
+Instead of selecting six numbers from 90, you can choose to select seven, eight, nine or more numbers.
+Every combination of six balls within the numbers chosen is played using this method.
+For example, selecting seven numbers would produce seven lots of six, whilst selecting eight produces 28 possible combinations.

-The Reduced system once again allows SuperEnalotto players to select more than six numbers, but it doesn’t guarantee that a jackpot prize will be won even if the numbers entered include all six of the SuperEnalotto numbers.
+A cheaper alternative is the ‘Reduced’ system, which allows SuperEnalotto players to select more than six numbers, but it doesn’t guarantee that a jackpot prize will be won even if the numbers entered include all six of those drawn.
 Instead, various lower-level guarantees are given, and the level of guarantee depends on the type of Reduced system that is chosen.
 For example:

-As you might expect, the looser the guarantee, the less expensive the SuperEnalotto Reduced system entry will be.
+The lower the guarantee, the less expensive the SuperEnalotto Reduced system entry costs to play.